ashikalishaik/I-am-a-Junior-Man/project_02_time_series_forecasting/README.md

 Residuals show no visible trend or seasonality, and autocorrelation is minimal.
 This suggests the model assumptions are reasonable and forecasts are reliable.

+## ML vs Statistical Models

+A feature-based ML model (Random Forest) was evaluated using lag and calendar features.
+While ML can model nonlinear relationships, SARIMA achieved comparable or better performance due to the strong and well-structured seasonality in the data.

+This highlights that model selection should be driven by data characteristics rather than model complexity.

+I evaluated both statistical and ML-based forecasting approaches and selected models based on residual diagnostics and error metrics rather than complexity

+## Final Model Selection and Conclusion

+Multiple forecasting approaches were evaluated, including naive baselines, seasonal baselines, classical time-series models, and feature-based machine learning models.

+The SARIMA model achieved the lowest MAE and RMSE and produced residuals that appeared random, indicating that the model successfully captured the underlying trend and seasonal structure of the data.

+While the machine learning model demonstrated competitive performance, it did not outperform SARIMA, likely due to limited data size and strong seasonal patterns.
+Based on quantitative evaluation and residual analysis, SARIMA was selected as the most appropriate model for this forecasting task.